 |[Craigellachie Bridge from the north side]|

 Tucked away next to the important Speyside road hub of Craigellachie is a majestic, cast iron bridge soaring above the River Spey, with castle-like towers flanking each end.
-Thomas Telford built this single arch span in the early 1800's, but it's now bypassed by the main road leaving it easy to explore on foot.
+Thomas Telford built this single arch span in 1812-15, making the oldest of its type still surviving in Scotland; it's now bypassed by the main road leaving it easy to explore on foot.
 The views from the bridge are good, but you should also take a short path from the car park down to the river bank to see the arch in its full glory - it's also a nice spot for a picnic on a sunny day.

 |[Southern approach to the bridge]|

 Location: By A941 / A95 junction, 5-min walk west of Craigellachie, G.R.: NJ 286452 ///awoke.breath.joggers